Exploiting Agent Symmetries for Performance Analysis of Distributed Optimization Methods: Explicit expressions of the compact PEP components

 This avoids adding $z_i$ as a new column of $P_i$. \end{proposition} \begin{proof} By definition, we have $z_i = P_i \id_z$ and $y_i^k = P_i \id_{y^k}$.
 Therefore, the linear equality \eqref{eq:combi} can be written as

 which allows defining $\id_z$ based on the other vectors of coefficients $\id_z = \sum_{k=1}^p \beta_k \id_{y^k}$, without adding a new column in $P_i$. \end{proof}

 Concerning the consensus steps, Theorem \ref{thm:agent_indep_perf} applies to the set of averaging matrices $\Wcl{\lm}{\lp}$, defined in Section \ref{sec:agentPEP}.
-Necessary interpolation constraints for this set of matrices are given in \eqref{eq:subset_pres}, \eqref{eq:SDP_cons} and \eqref{eq:sym_cons}, from Theorem \ref{thm:sufficiency} applied to the consensus subspace $\C$.
+Necessary interpolation constraints for this set of matrices are given in \eqref{eq:avg_pres2}, \eqref{eq:SDP_cons2} and \eqref{eq:sym_cons2}, from Corollary \ref{cor:conscons}.
 Proposition \ref{prop:consensus_interp_Gs} below shows that these interpolation constraints are agent-independently Gram-representable, by expressing them in terms of $\Gt$ and $\Gd$.
 In principle, the compact PEP formulation could apply to a general set of averaging matrices $\mc{M}$ for which there exist Gram-representable interpolation constraints.
-Future work may include the description of other classes of averaging matrices, in particular, the extension to non-symmetric stochastic matrices with a bound on their singular value. \begin{proposition}[Averaging matrix interpolation constraints] The averaging matrix interpolation constraints \eqref{eq:subset_pres}, \eqref{eq:SDP_cons} and \eqref{eq:sym_cons}, from Theorem \ref{thm:sufficiency} applied to the consensus subspace $\C$, are agent-independently Gram-representable and can be expressed using $\Gt$ and $\Gd \in \Rmat{p}{p}$ as:
+Future work may include the description of other classes of averaging matrices, in particular, the extension to non-symmetric stochastic matrices with a bound on their singular value. \begin{proposition}[Averaging matrix interpolation constraints] The averaging matrix interpolation constraints \eqref{eq:avg_pres2}, \eqref{eq:SDP_cons2} and \eqref{eq:sym_cons2}, from Corollary \ref{cor:conscons}, are agent-independently Gram-representable and can be expressed using $\Gt$ and $\Gd \in \Rmat{p}{p}$ as: